svenpohl1991/thermostat/README.md

 # thermostat
-A tool for generating thermodynamic statistics
+A tool for generating thermodynamic statistics.

+Makes massive use of https://github.com/usnistgov/teqp provided by Ian Bell.